chanced/transcode/README.md

 or would like to work with JSON Schema, this can be problematic.

 Encoding JSON as YAML is easily accomplishable with standard tooling.
-However, this library will be much faster than marshaling the JSON, unmarshaling into `interface{}`, and then remarshaling as YAML.
+However, this library will be faster than unmarshaling JSON as `interface{}`, and then remarshaling as YAML.
 It also provides some very minimal formatting.

 There are some drawbacks to using transcode though: